shadowcrest/shadowcrest/README.md

 ## Description

 Be as specific as possible in describing the bug.
 State the current behavior as well as the correct behavior.
 If the issue related to a specific NPC, please use the ".npc ids" command on it and include the Entry ID and GUID in your report.
-If the issues relates to a spell, whether a player spell or an creature spell, please include the spell ID if you can find it.
+If the issue relates to a spell, whether a player spell or an creature spell, please include the spell ID if you can find it.

 ## Evidence of Correct Behavior